 - Zipcar offers car share in Takoma Park.

 - Capital Bikeshare is the regional bike share system with 5 stations in the City.

 Several bikeway improvements are underway and planned in Takoma Park, including an updated Bike Takoma Park map for 2014.
 Download the Projects Overview handout (PDF) from the March 24, 2014 Bikeways Open House to learn more.

 - The City maintains signed, on-street bike routes connecting commercial districts, the Takoma Park Community Center, and transit facilities with regional trails.
 Use the Takoma Park Bike Map (PDF) to plan your route, available for free from public buildings and bike shops in the City.

-- The Sligo Creek Trail (PDF) is a paved, winding path through Sligo Creek Park that links New Hampshire Avenue with Piney Branch Road, and connects to other stream valley park trails in Maryland.
+- Sligo Creek Trail (PDF) is a paved, winding path through Sligo Creek Park that links New Hampshire Avenue with Piney Branch Road, and connects to other stream valley park trails in Maryland.

-- The Metropolitan Branch Trail is an 8-mile shared-use trail suitable for bicyclists, pedestrians, and rollerbladers.
+- Metropolitan Branch Trail is an 8-mile shared-use trail suitable for bicyclists, pedestrians, and rollerbladers.
 The mostly completed trail connects with the Capital Crescent Trail to create a circular route through the District, Bethesda, Silver Spring, and Takoma Park.

 Montgomery County prepared a Countywide Bikeways Functional Master Plan in 2005.
 There is also a supplement to the Takoma Park Master Plan (2000) that addresses pedestrian and bicycle routes in the City.

 To promote cycling in Takoma Park, the City coordinates the annual Bike To Work Day in May with "pit stops" in Old Takoma and on the New Ave.
-Registration opens in March, and interested volunteers and sponsorts are encouraged to contact the planning division: firstname.lastname@example.org
+Registration opens in March, and interested volunteers and sponsors are encouraged to contact the planning division: email@example.com

 Ongoing Projects & Plans